rytilahti-juuso/seating-order-organizer/README.md

 © 2021 Juuso Rytilahti.
 All rights reserved.

 # seating-order-organizer
 A way to generate seating order automatically for sitz or some other event.
+The main idea of the current version is to ease the work of the one doing the seating planning for sitz and other such events

 How to set this working: